 Sit down with your partner and talk about your career plans up to, and including, having children and retirement.
 Being on the same page is important when it comes to expectations and goals.

 How do you want to spend your money?
 Are you accountable to your partner for all spending decisions or do you each earn and spend independently?
 Maybe it’s a mix of the two.

-Now is the time to figure which one of you is the better number cruncher.
-Or maybe you’ll share the tasks of banking, paying bills and budgeting.
-If you decide to allocate this responsibility to one partner, there should be regular scheduled check-ins to make sure everything is staying on track and you are both fully aware of how much you have and where it is.
+Someone needs to manage at least the shared finances, so who is the better number cruncher?
+Even if you each take on separate tasks in terms of paying bills or banking there should be regular scheduled check-ins to make sure everything is staying on track and you are both fully aware of how much you have and where it is.

-This one could be the trickiest topic.
-Be sure to include not only how much you think you should save each week/month/year but what are you saving for.
+It’s important to talk about your savings goals.
 Are you long term savers for retirement or are you short term savers for that new big screen TV?
 Or a little of both?
-And what about insurance protection.
+And what about insurance protection?
 Do you have enough to ensure that your current lifestyle and future dreams aren’t at risk?